Israeli troops press forward into Gaza City as Palestinians flee

 Overnight strikes killed at least 16 people, including women and children, hospital officials reported.
 The death count in Gaza is nearing 65,000 Palestinians since the war began Oct.
 7, 2023, with a Hamas-led attack on Israel, according to health officials in the enclave.

 Meanwhile, Palestinians streamed out of the city — some by car, others on foot.
-Israel pledged to open another corridor along a road hugging Gaza’s coastline for two hours Wednesday to allow more people to evacuate.
+Israel opened another corridor south of Gaza City for two days beginning Wednesday to allow more people to evacuate.

 Children and parents among the latest fatalities

-Note: This story has been corrected to show that the Israeli army spokesman said the military was opening an additional corridor for two days, not two hours.